mehrnazpishyar/mehrnazpishyar/README.md

 ## About Me
-   I am a Junior Front-END developer
+👩🏻‍💻 I am a Junior Front-END Developer

 - As a front-end developer, I create web applications.
 - In my free time, I practice coding and read tech articles.